 - In Using war poetry to compose songs (pdf), music director and educator Ros Savournin offers a creative composition project, using poetry from the First World War as inspiration.
 This resource is aimed at teachers to lead a 5-7 session project for Key Stage 3.

 Film music at GCSE and A Level: set works and general overview

-We have created some resources inspired by the concert on 5 March, which you can download below.
+A written resource pack, inspired by the concert on 5 March, is available to download below.
 While the content is linked to the concert, it can also stand alone, so you do not need to have been at the concert to use it.
 The resources include analysis of extracts from Rodeo (AQA GCSE), Star Wars (Edexcel GCSE) and Psycho (Edexcel A Level), as well as general guidance and activities about film composition, which could be useful for anyone preparing for the 'composing to a brief' aspect of GCSE and A Level exams.

 Playlist: focus on set works - Star Wars and Psycho

 In this playlist, film composer and academic Dr Vasco Hexel explores the background and context the film scores for Star Wars (John Williams, Edexcel GCSE set work) and Psycho (Bernard Herrmann, Edexcel A Level set work).

 Focus on set works: Star Wars and Psycho